 The next morning the tour will head off to make its way to Dar es Salaam passing through the Mikumi National Park where it is possible to view a range of wildlife from the roadside, totally impervious to the passing traffic.
 To-day's drive time is extended due to the heavier amount of traffic heading into the city but the sights and sounds of Dar's vibrant outer suburbs is sure to keep everyone entertained as they keep an eye out for the colourful shop fronts and sometimes humorous catch phrases.
 The lovely campsite in Dar es Salaam is at the seaside and on arrival everyone will prepare for the departure to Zanzibar the next morning.

-DAY 33: Dar Es Salaam to Zanzibar (Optional) (B)
+DAY 33: Dar Es Salaam to Zanzibar (B)

-A ferry from Dar Es Salaam takes the group to the "Spice Island,” where there is the option to spend the next 3 nights.
+A ferry from Dar Es Salaam takes the group to the "Spice Island,” where there the next 3 nights will be spent.
 Zanzibar is steeped in history and was one of the major starting points for most East African explorers in their quest for new lands.
 New passengers may join the tour here to replace those that’ll leave us at the end of the excursion to Zanzibar.

-Please note: Accommodation and meals are for passengers' own account whilst on Zanzibar, as experience has shown that passengers prefer to explore the island on their own and in accordance with their own budget.
-The Trip Leader joins the group and can arrange accommodation, while meals can be enjoyed from a wide selection of restaurants.
+Please note: Meals are for passengers' own account whilst on Zanzibar, as experience has shown that passengers prefer to explore the island on their own and in accordance with their own budget.
+The Trip Leader joins the group and can arrange activities while meals can be enjoyed from a wide selection of restaurants.
 There is a wide range of optional excursions on offer -details of which can be found later in this document.

 Please note: New legislation prohibits the taking of photographs during the Zanzibar ferry ride.
 Spot fines can be issued if legislation is not obeyed.